Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 By definition, incurring the wrath of 20,000 thermonuclear warheads was not in their “best” interest.

-So although there were a lot of nuclear weapons pointed at each other over a long duration of time – the more weapons, the more unlikely either side would use them…
+So, although there were many nuclear weapons pointed at each other over a long duration of time—the more weapons, the more unlikely either side would use them…

 So there was peace.